Photoluminescence from metal nanostructures -- dependence on size: Discussion

-Our analytic approach provides an easily accessible alternative to the highly complicated rigorous (discrete $k$-space) calculations of the PL offered in some recent studies~\cite{Abajo_DTU_PL,Abajo_Tagliabue_PL,Baumberg-Aizpurua_Nat_comm_2024_inelastic}.
-In particular, the use of the extension of the local Kirchhoff Law to non-equilibrium electron distributions~\cite{Pelous-Greffet} allows circumventing many of the detailed electromagnetic emission calculations done in~\onlinecite{Abajo_Tagliabue_PL} and validates approximations made, e.g., the neglect of the energy-dependence of the matrix elements and electron density of states; this finding is in line with good agreement obtained when matching our theoretical approach to measurement of currents in molecular and current junctions~\cite{Dubi-Sivan-MJs,Shalaev_Reddy_Science_2020,Gabelli,Kumagai-ACS-phot-2023}.
-Moreover, while the analytic expression we provide accounts for both intraband and interband absorption events (via the empiric values of the permittivity), unlike the rigorous approaches mentioned, our approach accounts only for emission events occurring within the conduction band.
-Nevertheless, our predictions are found to be in good agreements with experimental data from Au nanostructures in regimes for which interband emission was shown to be significant.
-This implies that interband emission events have primarily a quantitative effect on the PL, but not a qualitative one.
+Our analytic approach provides a very simple alternative to the highly complicated rigorous (discrete $k$-space) calculations of the PL offered in some recent studies~\cite{Abajo_DTU_PL,Abajo_Tagliabue_PL,Baumberg-Aizpurua_Nat_comm_2024_inelastic}.
+In particular, the use of the extension of the local Kirchhoff Law to non-equilibrium electron distributions~\cite{Pelous-Greffet} allows circumventing many of the detailed electromagnetic emission calculations done in~\onlinecite{Abajo_Tagliabue_PL} and validates the approximations we made, e.g., the neglect of the energy-dependence of the matrix elements and electron density of states; this finding is in line with the good agreement obtained when matching our theoretical approach to measurement of currents in molecular and current junctions~\cite{Dubi-Sivan-MJs,Shalaev_Reddy_Science_2020,Gabelli,Kumagai-ACS-phot-2023}.
+Moreover, while the analytic expression we provide accounts for only intraband transitions, it is found to yield good qualitative and sometimes even quantitative agreement with experimental data from Au nanostructures in regimes for which interband emission was shown to be significant\footnote{In this context, the modelling of the contribution of interband transitions to the PL in~\onlinecite{Sheldon-nanoletters-2024} should be questioned, especially since it is based on an unjustified $100-$fold reduction of the electron-phonon coupling coefficient. }.